zerbfra/Big-Gym-Hypermedia-Project/README.md

-#Hypermedia Applications: Technology Project Delivery
+#Hypermedia Applications: Technology Part
-###Zerbinati Francesco, 817415
+###Zerbinati Francesco - 817415

 This is the repository for my project of the Hypermedia Applications (web and multimedia) course, academic year 2014/15.